-Royal Air Force Quick Reaction Alert (QRA) fighter jets that help defend the UK’s northern skies are to be moved temporarily.
+Royal Air Force Quick Reaction Alert (QRA) fighter jets that help defend the UK’s northern skies are to be temporarily moved.

 Essential Typhoon training will also be temporarily moved to Kinloss Barracks in Moray.